dmadisetti/scipy_proceedings_2026/README.md

 ## Contacting the Proceedings Co-Chairs

-The most effective way to contact the Proceedings Co-Chairs for issues related to this GitHub repository is to use GitHub's issues and "@"-mentioning the Co-Chairs.
+The most effective way to contact the Proceedings Co-Chairs for issues related to this GitHub repository is to use GitHub's issues and "@"-mentioning the Co-Chairs, either individually or with the team `@scipy-conference/2025-proceedings`.

 In 2025, the Proceedings Co-Chairs are: